Maniraaj97/hybridTestFramework/README.md

 # Hybrid E-Commerce Framework

 ## Overview
-Inspired by Rahul Shetty's course of Selenium, developed an end to end Hybrid Framework for an e-commerce application.
+Inspired by Rahul Shetty's Udemy course in Selenium, developed an end-to-end Hybrid Framework for an e-commerce application.

 ## Key Features